Pugachev's Rebellion: Indigenous involvement

 While the Bashkirs had a clear unified role in the rebellion, the Buddhist Kalmyks and Muslim Kazakhs, neighboring Turkic tribes in the steppe, were involved in a more fragmented way.
 The Kazakhs were nomadic herdsman like the Bashkirs, and were in constant struggle with neighboring indigenous groups and Russian settlers over land.
 Pugachev tried hard to get Kazakh leaders to commit to his cause, but leaders like Nur-Ali would not do so fully.
 Nur-Ali engaged in talks with both Pugachev's and Tsarist forces, helping each only when it was advantageous for him.
 The Kazakhs mostly took advantage of the rebellion's chaos to take back land from Russian peasants and Bashkir and Kalmyk natives.
+In the summer of 1774, while Russian imperial troops were occupied in the Kazan region, Kazakh raiders launched over 240 raids along the Orenburg border, seizing numerous Russian subjects and livestock.
+They also took advantage of the chaos to target Volga German settlements.
 Historian John T. Alexander argues that these raids, though not directly meant to help Pugachev, ultimately did help by adding to the chaos that the Imperial forces had to deal with.